 This movie is full of character actors including Margot Kidder (The Amityville Horror), Olivia Hussey (It, Ice Cream Man), Kier Dullea (2001: A Space Odyssey), and John Saxson (A Nightmare on Elm Street).

-20 Free Horror Movies With Ads on IMDb TV
+20 Free Horror Movies With Ads on Freevee

-IMDb TV claims to have fewer ads than traditional television, and there is no subscription required.
+Freevee claims to have fewer ads than traditional television, and there is no subscription required.
 You will need an Amazon account, but that’s also free.
-You can also download the IMDb TV app on any Amazon Fire stick, Roku, PS4 or Xbox One.
+You can also download the Freevee app on any Amazon Fire stick, Roku, PS4 or Xbox One.

-NOTE: The poster images below do not link to IMDb TV.
+NOTE: The poster images below do not always link to Freevee.
 If you want to watch one of these free horror movies with ads, use the link that says “click here to watch.”